 And that’s one of the reasons why the Chucks have stood the test of time.
 The canvas upper is conforming and breathable; the rubber outsole and the foam insole make the ride comfortable and flexible.

 The affordable pricing helps too.

 This is one of Solereview’s favorite white classic sneakers.
 Though a canvas version of the Jack Purcell exists alongside, the leather version is something else.
 The upper is aesthetically minimal with no clutter at all – the white-on-white looks so pristine.

 Named after the 1930’s badminton athlete, the Jack Purcell was originally owned by the Goodrich Rubber company.
 Like the adidas Superstar’s distinctive Shell toe, it is easy to identify a JP by its ‘smiley’ groove molded into the integrated rubber toe-cap.

 Inside the shoe is a molded insole that provides plenty of step-in comfort.
-The rubber outsole looks flat, but it isn’t – the JP has near-invisible grooves ‘hot-knifed’ into the surface, hence making the shoe flexible and grippy.
+The rubber outsole looks flat, but it isn’t.
+The JP has near-invisible grooves ‘hot knifed’ into the surface for grip and flexibility.

-Admittedly, the white-on-white Nike Air Force 1 sightings are less common today than in its heydays, but this shoe resides permanently in the hall of fame.
-Like many others, the AF1 started its life as a performance basketball shoe before crossing over to the casual-wear market.
-The simplicity of its white all-leather upper has been a fertile canvas for thousands of custom paint jobs and collabs.
+Like many other retro sneakers, the AF1 started its life as a performance basketball shoe before crossing over to the casual-wear market.
+The simplicity of its white all-leather upper has been a fertile canvas for thousands of custom paint jobs and collab projects.